-At William Chan & Associates, our treatment options can effectively move teeth into their ideal position and correct malocclusion (bite concerns) using state-of-the-art orthodontic techniques.
+At Cumberland Dental Specialists, our treatment options can effectively move teeth into their ideal position and correct malocclusion (bite concerns) using state-of-the-art orthodontic techniques.
 As a result, we can help you achieve improved smile aesthetics in a treatment process that doesn’t necessarily entail extended discomfort or an awkward appearance.
 Dr. Ben Chan, our highly skilled and board-certified orthodontist, can develop an individualized adult orthodontic treatment plan that prioritizes your anatomical needs, cosmetic goals, personal comfort, and future orthodontic stability.

 For more information about our adult orthodontic options, please contact us today.
 We can answer your questions and help you schedule a consultation with Dr. Chan.